Spotlight: Leadership Journey Cohort

 The 2020 U.S. Leadership Journey Cohort consists of leaders who are at the forefront of global health and the COVID-19 response.
 Here are their latest publications and work.

-Skye Gilbert moderated an AI for Good Global Summit webinar: “Can image-based AI meaningfully impact COVID-19 response in low resource settings?”
+Skye Gilbert moderated a webinar: “Can image-based AI meaningfully impact COVID-19 response in low resource settings?”

 The panel event explores the opportunities and challenges in the use of imaged-based AI tools in the COVID-19 response, how these tools are being applied, and how to mitigate risks.
 View the webinar here.